uncodead/BrewUNO/README.md

 High precision and accuracy, open source, online, extensible and low cost homebrew automation on top of ESP8266 microchip.

+# BrewUNO Pro [novo]

+Conforme o [licenciamento](https://github.com/uncodead/BrewUNO/blob/master/LICENSE.txt) do BrewUNO, é expressamente proibido a venda ou distribuição comercial deste projeto sem permissão do Bruno Leitão.

+*(According to the BrewUNO [license](https://github.com/uncodead/BrewUNO/blob/master/LICENSE.txt), the sale or commercial distribution of this project without the permission of Bruno Leitão is prohibited.)*

+Copyright (C) 2019 Bruno Leitão Todos os direitos reservados.
+Este projeto é gratuito para uso. É permitido modificar para uso pessoal.
+Não é permitido distribuir o projeto modificado.
+A modificação pode ser distribuída apenas através do lançamento oficial do BrewUNO.
+Não é permitido distribuir comercialmente sem permissão.

+*(Copyright (C) 2019 Bruno Leitão All rights reserved.
+This project is free to use.
+It's permitted to modify for personal use.
+It's not permitted to distribute the modified project.
+Modification can be distributed via the official BrewUNO release only.
+It's not permitted to distribute in a commercial way without permission.)*

+Caso você tenha comprado o BrewUNO (instalado) de alguma empresa ou fornecedor comercial, por favor, entre em contato comigo no email: uncodead@gmail.com

+*(If you have purchased BrewUNO (installed) from any company or commercial supplier, please contact me at email: uncodead@gmail.com)*

+Estou preparando uma versão 'PRO' com novas funcionalidades para atender a demanda comercial do BrewUNO.
+Apenas fornecedores cadastrados poderão vender a versão PRO.
+A versão gratuita/free continuará existindo e sendo mantida, tanto por mim como pela comunidade.
+Caso você queira comercializar a versão PRO envie um email para uncodead@gmail.com

+*(I am preparing a 'PRO' version with new features to meet the commercial demand of BrewUNO.
+Only registered suppliers can sell the PRO version.
+The free version will continue to exist and be maintained, both by me and the community.
+If you want to sell the PRO version send an email to uncodead@gmail.com)*

 ![BrewUNO](http://brewuno.com/images/home-brewuno.png)

 ## Features: